 Taxes are something every American pays at some point in their lives – they’re inevitable.
 Today, we’re taking a look at all the different taxes that Americans pay on a daily basis.

 Whenever someone thinks of taxes, they usually think of federal income taxes first.
 That is because between Federal and State taxes, some Americans lose as much as 35% of their paychecks to income taxes.

 2) Business Taxes

 Also known as corporate taxes, business taxes are direct taxes levied on the profits of businesses.
-However, expenses that are deemed necessary to the business can often be deducted to lower the amount of profits subject to taxes.
+However, expenses that are deemed necessary to the business can often be deducted to lower the amount of profits subject to tax.

 3) Property Taxes

 Property taxes are imposed on property by reason of its ownership.
-They are usually paid on real estate.
-But can also be paid on personal property, such as boats, automobiles, recreational vehicles, and other business inventories.
+They are usually paid on real estate, but can also be paid on personal property, such as boats, automobiles, recreational vehicles, and other business inventories.